robsongajunior/azion-faq/README.md

-# Azion FAQ - Frequently Asked Questions
+# Azion FAQ
+Frequently Azion Asked Questions to help the process to simplify the knowldge os Azion Edge Platform.

 ## Why is my Azion's Edge Function returning 403?
 To be able to send POST HTTP Requests you need to have Application Acceleration enabled.